-Don't feel down, Brits!
-Google's "really blue" limited edition Pixel phone is coming
+Google slashes Pixel and Pixel XL by up to $200 for back-to-school promotion

 Also, the phones are available on Google Fi and exclusively from Verizon, where tempting special offers often come up.
 Also, Best Buy officially sells the Pixel and Pixel XL through its stores.

-More: We put the Google Pixel XL against the iPhone 7 Plus in the ultimate camera shootout

-In the U.K., the Pixel and Pixel XL are sold through the Google Play online store.
-The 32GB Pixel is 600 British pounds, and the 32GB Pixel XL is 720 British Pounds.
+In the United Kingdom, the Pixel and Pixel XL are sold through the Google Play online store.
+The 32GB Pixel is 600 British pounds, and the 32GB Pixel XL is 720 British pounds.
 Opt for the 128GB model and you’ll pay 700 British pounds for the Pixel, and a massive 820 British pounds for the Pixel XL.

 For a start, only the black and silver versions were sold in the country, but from February 24, the “really blue” limited edition model will arrive.
 However, it appears to only be available through Carphone Warehouse and the EE network.
 Shortly before the U.K. announcement of the blue Pixel, Canadian network Rogers exclusively secured the limited edition model.

-Note: Update: Added new pricing information as part of Google’s Back to School event.